aro5000/sharkie/README.md

 # SHARKIE
-Sharkie is a CLI tool to track HTTP response codes of servers behind load balancers.
+Sharkie is a CLI tool to track HTTP response codes from servers behind load balancers.

 ![Example image](./EXAMPLE.png)